prismofeverything/gaia/README.md

 in the root level of the project (or a path to whatever config file you want to use).

 ### commands.yaml

+You don't need to supply commands and processes through a yaml file (you can post them to the HTTP endpoint), but you can if you want.

 The format of this file is a set of keys with a description of how to run the command.
 This description maps onto the Task Execution Schema with some additional information about how to translate inputs and outputs into keys in the data store.
 Here is an example: